 The region supports major agricultural (dryland and irrigated), food processing, forestry and tourism industries.
 The major commodity is food, but wool, timber, tourism and recreation are also vitally important to the region’s economy.
 The annual economic output of the SIR is $4.5 billion.

 Over 200,000 people live in the catchment.
 Rapid population growth is occurring in some parts of the catchment, notably centres within commuting distance of Melbourne and the City of Greater Shepparton.

-The region has a large indigenous population (approximately 6000) as well as a large number of people from culturally and linguistically diverse backgrounds including people from many parts of Europe and the Middle East.
-Population numbers swell considerably during the fruit harvest season from December to March, when approximately 10,000 itinerant workers from throughout Australia and overseas converge on the SIR.
+The region has a large Indigenous population (approximately 6000) as well as a large number of people from culturally and linguistically diverse backgrounds including people from many parts of Europe and the Middle East.
+Population numbers swell considerably during the fruit harvest season from December to March, when approximately 10,000 workers from throughout Australia and overseas converge on the SIR.

 Major natural resource issues are water quality, dryland salinity, native vegetation decline, biodiversity and pest plants and animals.

 The Goulburn Broken CMA

 The CMA was established in 1997 as the peak natural resource management body in the region to develop and oversee the implementation of the Regional Catchment Strategy (RCS).